EshtiakJamil/Penalty-kickout-game/README.md

 # Penalty-kickout-game
-This is a terminal based game and this is the first game that I developed
+This is a terminal based game and this is the first game that I developed and it is a very enjoyable game